ForEvolve/forevolve.github.io/_posts/en/2017-10-02-design-patterns-web-api-service-and-repository-part-11.md

 ###### Application settings
 We now know what we need and that our values should come from the application configuration, but we don't know how Asp.Net Core handles all of that.
 In Asp.Net Core 2.0, it is simpler than ever: by default, it read the application settings from `appsettings.json`, `appsettings.{env.EnvironmentName}.json`, User Secrets and Environment Variables, in that order.
-This gives us a lot of possibilities and is provided to us with this simple call: `WebHost.CreateDefaultBuilder(args)`.
+This gives us a lot of possibilities and is provided to us with this simple call: `WebHost.CreateDefaultBuilder(args)` (in `Starup.cs`).

 ---